 - You should regard every response independently, rather than rating them in respect to one another.

 - Pay attention to the question format (appropriateness/importance).

 - Pay attention to how appropriate the response is overall.

 - Pay attention to how much the response is related to the specific scenario, and how many aspects of the dilemma the response deals with.

 - Don’t answer instinctively.
 Your initial intuition is important but you must also use common sense and pay attention to details.

-- Remember that you are being measured on your overall competencies that you shown throughout the SJT rather than specifically for each question.
-Don't answer dogmatically: Try to express more than one important quality throughout the test.
+- Remember that you are being measured on your overall competencies that you have shown throughout the SJT, rather than specifically for each question.
+Don’t answer dogmatically: Try to express more than one important quality throughout the test.

 About the author: Neil is one of JobTestPrep’s expert test-writers.
 He has written and writes all SJT material for our online packages.
 Neil is a clinical psychologist; he has been with the company for a year.